Azam Ali, Ahmadi Moslem

 He said his name was Chaudhry Nazir Ahmad.
 Excitedly he told how he remembered meeting my father.
 He told of his memory of my father that had stayed in his mind although they had met only once and that too forty-two (42) years earlier in the 1950’s.

-• I knew that a death sentence by a Sessions Judge was not the case end.
+- I knew that a death sentence by a Sessions Judge was not the case end.
 The High Court in further proceedings called Murder Reference evaluated in appeal all issues of fact and law.
-The Supreme Court Pakistan could next hear a The President was next in line through a Clemency Petition.
+The Supreme Court Pakistan could next hear a Revision.
+The President was next in line through a Clemency Petition.
 It was like several filters Father’s judgment had to pass.
-I recall Father stating that his decisions were rarely if ever overruled by the High Court.
+I recall Father stating that his decisions were rarely if ever overruled by the Higher Courts.

 A Righteous Judge

 Father intended justice in all cases he decided.
 He took his spiritual duty as a Moslem Judge.
-He decided material issues in all cases procedurally, factually and thoroughly examining all evidence on file.
+He decided material issues in all cases procedurally, factually and thoroughly, examining all evidence on file.
 He put into practice what God Almighty had mandated to do justice.
+DO JUSTICE.

 He applied the codified laws that were carried on from the British India to Pakistan after the Partition in August 1947.
-Then on he felt more at home in resolving controversies by following Moslem law and jurisprudence which clearly distinguishes Futwaa (based upon what the litigating parties present before a judge) from Tuqwaa (as the righteousness dictates).
+Then on he felt more at home in resolving controversies by following Moslem law and jurisprudence which clearly distinguishes Futwaa (what the litigating parties present before a judge) from Tuqwaa (what the righteousness dictates).

 He applied the rules to the whole and not just on a part of the evidence before him in every case.
 He judged criminal cases according to the laws of crimes codified in Penal Codes.
 He investigated thoroughly and settled all material issues in every case before him.